Safety Must Precede the Deployment of Open-Ended AI: Challenges and Risks

 \subsection{Creativity vs. Control}

-OE AI creates a fundamental tension between creativity and control in OE search \cite{ecoffet2020open}.
+OE AI introduces a fundamental tension between creativity and control in OE search~\citep{ecoffet2020open}.

-\textbf{Lack of Explicit Guidance.} OE AI often operates without predefined boundaries, constraints, or clear objectives.
-This allows it to explore vast and uncharted regions of the state space freely and generate creative solutions that are not reachable by simply specifying the desired state.
-While this promotes novelty and creativity, it makes it difficult to predict or control the direction of the system to ones we deem valuable and safe.
+\textbf{Lack of Explicit Guidance.} OE AI typically operates without fixed objectives or constraints, allowing it to explore large regions of the state space and generate creative solutions that cannot be reached by specifying desired outcomes.
+However, this lack of explicit guidance makes it difficult to steer system behavior toward outcomes that are reliably valuable or safe.

-\textbf{Evolving Model and Environment.} Unlike traditional systems, the agent gains new skills and capabilities, generating new artifacts and adapting over time.
-The evolving nature of the OE AI requires adapting the guidance given to it since the constraints on objectives given earlier might become outdated as the model and its environment change.
+\textbf{Evolving Model and Environment.} As OE systems acquire new skills and generate new artifacts, both the agent and its environment evolve over time.
+As a result, guidance or constraints that were appropriate earlier may become ineffective, requiring continual adaptation and undermining long-term control.